-Australian Indigenous people have traditionally painted on bark.
+Australian Aboriginal and Torres Strait Islander Peoples have traditionally painted on bark.

 Bark for Indigenous Australian bark painting is cut from the trunk of the stringybark tree (Eucalyptus tetradonta) during the wet season.
 At this time the high moisture content within the bark facilitates its removal.